alzcheng/employee-tracker/README.md

   Do a git pull command at this [github repo](https://github.com/alzcheng/employee-tracker) to a local folder.
 Open mySQL workbench and use the schema.sql to generate the database.
 Modify the connection code to connect to the local sql database.

   ## Usage Information
   Open the terminal in the folder containing app.js.
 Type node app.js in the terminal to start the program.
+See [link](https://youtu.be/wxCOasbW4BE) for the user video.

   ## Contribution Guidelines
   The contributions for this project is subjected to [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md).